 sample time for all blocks in the function-call subsystem to

-A periodic function-call subsystem executes once during a time step and must receive
+A periodic function-call subsystem executes once during each time step when it

 During range checking, the minimum and maximum parameter settings are back-propagated to the actual source port of the function-call subsystem, even when the function-call subsystem is not enabled.